umermansoor/autoscan/README.md

 ### Accuracy Levels

 `low`, `medium`, and `high` are supported.
-Higher accuracy processes pages sequentially and performs an additional review step, which increases token usage (cost) and runtime.
+Higher accuracy processes pages sequentially.
+When using `high`, the entire previous page is sent back to the model for context, which increases token usage (cost) and runtime.

 ### Programmatic Example